RemitaNet/billing-gateway-sdk-nodejs/README.md

 Node.JS SDK for Remita Billing Gateway

 ## Package
-To install the `remita-billing-gateway` package, run the following command.
+To install the `remita-billing-gateway` package, run the following command on your machine.

 ```
 npm install remita-billing-gateway